llmcontext/gomcp/README.md

 The `logging` section is used to configure the logging system.
 The `file` field is the path to the log file, the `level` field is the logging level (debug, info, warn, error) and the `withStderr` field is used to redirect the logging to the standard error stream.

 The `prompts` section is used to define the path to the YAML file containing the prompts to expose to the LLM.
-See below the definition of the prompts.
+See below for a description of the YAML syntax to define the prompts.

 The `tools` section is used to define the tools that will be exposed to the LLM.
 This is an array of tool providers, each provider is an object with a `name` and a `description` field.
 The `configuration` field is an object that contains the configuration for the tool provider.